 April 2015: Expanding The Record of Achievement Discussion Paper

 Expanding The Record of Achievement discussion paper was released in March 2015, and sought feedback on the benefits and challenges involved in developing a ‘universal’ record of learner achievement.
-The discussion paper was developed by the New Zealand Qualifications Authority, and both it and a brief summary of submissions are available on the NZQA website.
+The discussion paper was developed by the New Zealand Qualifications Authority.

 March 2015: Draft Code of Good Practice for New Zealand Apprenticeships